-But after being in the belly of the fish for three days and three nights, Jonah, who was in great distress, began to cry out for God’s mercy.
+After being in the belly of the fish for three days and three nights, Jonah, being in great distress, began to cry out for God’s mercy.
 God heard Jonah’s prayer, and caused the fish to spit out Jonah onto dry land.

-After Jonah’s deliverance from the belly of the fish, Yahuwah told Jonah once again, to go to Nineveh to preach the warning.
-This time Jonah obeyed Yahuwah, and went to the city to give warning:
+After Jonah’s deliverance from the fish, Yahuwah told Jonah again, to go to Nineveh to preach the warning.
+This time Jonah obeyed, and went to Nineveh to give the warning:

 And Jonah began to enter into the city a day’s journey, and he cried, and said, Yet forty days, and Nineveh shall be overthrown.
 (Jonah 3:4)

-The fact that Yahuwah sent Jonah to warn the people before judgment fell, is an excellent example a particular feature of Yahuwah’s nature:
+The fact that Yahuwah sent Jonah to warn of coming judgment, is an excellent example a particular feature of Yahuwah’s nature:

 For Yahuwah Elohim [the LORD your God] is a merciful God (Deuteronomy 4:31a).